russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tasks/Culminating.md

 >
 > Mr. Gordon will be updating this section to provide additional resources over the coming weeks.
 If you have kept this page open in your web browser for a long time, please be sure to press **Command-R** to pick up the latest changes.
 >
-> Here is a list of currently planned mini-tutorials:
+> Here is a list of currently planned mini-tutorials that will be added to what is already available below:
 >
 > - Creating local notifications on an iOS device
 > - Parsing more complex JSON from web endpoints